Omikhleia/resilient.sile/static/adventures/djot/index.md

 In that inline element, multiple citations can be grouped together, separated by semicolons.
 Each citation can optionally include a locator after the key, separated by a comma (or spaces).
 The locator consists of a name and a value, separated by spaces.
-In _re·sil·ient_, locators must match CSL locator types, or some usual abbreviations (with or without trailing dot) for convenience.
+In _re·sil·ient,_ locators must match CSL locator types, or some usual abbreviations (with or without trailing dot) for convenience.

 How the bibliography references are provided to the document, and how the citations are rendered, is outside the scope of this specification.
-In _re·sil·ient,_ there are ways to declare bibliography files (e.g. in BibLaTeX-like format), and rendering rules (i.e. according to a given Citation Style Language (CSL) style), but these are implementation details not covered here.
+In _re·sil·ient,_ there are ways to declare bibliography files (e.g. in BibLaTeX-like format), and rendering rules (i.e. according to a given Citation Style Language CSL style), but these are implementation details not covered here.
 For details, refer to _The re·sil·ient collection of classes & packages for SILE — User Guide._

 Here are some examples of valid citation syntax, with the rendered output in Chicago author-date style.